phili67/ecclesiacrm/docker/README.md

-# LAMP stack built with Docker Compose
+# DEV : EcclesiaCRM LAMP stack built with Docker Compose

 A basic LAMP stack environment built using Docker Compose.
 It consists of the following: